Chicago Back Injury Lawyer

 When you suffer a serious back injury through no fault of your own, it can leave you feeling devastated and hopeless.
 You may have to take unpaid time off work, and undergo expensive medical treatments.
 Managing back pain often requires extensive physical therapy, chiropractic care, and prescription medication.

 Luckily, you can get the help you need with support from our experienced Chicago personal injury lawyer.
-At the Staver Law Group, we provide our clients with peace of mind and the ability to focus on healing, while we handle the legal paperwork, insurance adjusters, and claim negotiations.
+At Staver Accident Injury Lawyers, P.C., we provide our clients with peace of mind and the ability to focus on healing, while we handle the legal paperwork, insurance adjusters, and claim negotiations.
 Our attorneys are experienced negotiators and litigators who will fight for the maximum compensation available in your case.